Luxcium/maybelist/README.md

 SOFTWARE.

   > You can include small parts of the code from this repo inside any MIT LICENSED project
-  > The maybelist npm package can be included in any project but WITHOUT WARRANTY of any kind.
+  > <br> The maybelist npm package can be included in any project but WITHOUT WARRANTY of any kind.
-  > IN ALL CASES THE COPYRIGHT AND SHORT NOTICE ABOVE MUST BE INCLUDED.
+  > <br> IN ALL CASES THE COPYRIGHT AND SHORT NOTICE ABOVE MUST BE INCLUDED.

 © Benjamin Vincent Kasapoglu [@Luxcium](https://github.com/Luxcium)